 |Profitable trades [%]||55.00%||65.04%|

 |Number of days held||20||24|

 The first conclusion is that both scenarios lead to positive results.
-The first scenario is more risky; see the higher maximum drawdown but the total profit is much larger due to a high number of trades.
-Also, an average trade is greater for the first scenario, as mentioned previously.
+The first scenario is riskier; see the higher maximum drawdown but the total profit is much larger due to a high number of trades.
+Also, average trade is greater for the first scenario, as mentioned previously.